Open Access Networks:A success story

-The idea behind Broadband is mainly to open doors for inclusive access- where anyone can play on a fair and none discriminatory, while promoting ensure fair trade.
-Open Access Networks is one of the few community driven success story.
-An attempt to ‘level the playing field’ and stimulated competition as a means to promote greater creativity and innovation.
-Open Access has played a greater role towards participatory democracy or what those Roelf Diedericks Technical Director at Neology called “networking democracy”.
-Critiques will agree as well that apart from these good philosophies, such plans will promote new entrants of smaller players to survive thus creating employment.
-These social obligation is at the heart of Neology ‘s plan.
-But is it feasible ?
+The idea behind Broadband is mainly to open doors for inclusive access, where anyone can play on a fair and non-discriminatory platform, while promoting and ensuring fair trade.
+Open Access Networks is one of the few community-driven success stories.
+An attempt to ‘level the playing field’ and stimulate competition as a means to promote greater creativity and innovation.
+Open Access has played a greater role towards participatory democracy, or what Roelf Diedericks, Technical Director at Neology, called “networking democracy”.
+Critiques will agree as well that apart from these good philosophies, such plans will promote new entrants of smaller players to survive, thus creating employment.
+These social obligations are at the heart of Neology ‘s plan.
+But is it feasible?

-See Lloyd Gedye ‘story The Hatfield connection on M&G Online
+See Lloyd Gedye’s story, The Hatfield connection, on M&G Online

 Recommended reading: